You read that right. I’ll never stop singing in your church. Never.

 God is spirit, and those who worship him must worship in spirit and truth.
 (John 4:24 ESV)

 It’s not even the repetition thing itself that bothers me.
 There’s a valid place for repetition in worship.
+Let me repeat that just to be sure you heard it.
 It’s when we repeat lyrics lacking truth that I think even Jesus could not be pleased.

 I picture the disciples gathered around Jesus and a glowing bed coals beside the Sea of Galilee singing “Yes, Lord.
 Yes, Lord.
 Yes, Yes, Lord” about a dozen times.
 I see John strumming a lyre (I’m guessing they didn’t have harmonicas) while Matthew lays down a pretty mean beat with his sandaled foot.
 Peter’s leading some energetic clapping, of course – when Jesus interuppts after the 13th rendition with a raised hand: “Guys, I got it.
 I got it.
 Thanks.”